 Important Note: The URL parameter for Dynamic Designs is &dd= followed by the category folder ID, eg &dd=12345

 Once loaded, the App will display the base product and the Dynamic Design menu.
 When the user selects a design, it gets applied into the specified Print Area on the base product and the functionality configured on that Dynamic Design then becomes interactive.
 See Figure 4

 Important Note: You can create any configuration as a Dynamic Design - it is not limited to Pre-designs.
 Technically you could create a blank Print Area and add standard Image Upload/Text Input to give you Customisable Product functionality, as shown in the image above.

 How do I load a specific dynamic design by default?

 Load your base product with the &p= parameter as always and then also include the &ddp= parameter to reference a product ID from CPP with the dynamic design, it will add this design to the base product on loading.

 The &ddp= parameter can be used in conjunction with the regular &dd= parameter which references a category of dynamic designs, this would have the effect of setting the dynamic design which loads by default but still allowing the user a choice of several designs.

 It's worth remembering that &ddp= and &dd= can also be used with a product selector parameter &pc= to enable a range of products that can be used with the dynamic designs.

-To see the Dynamic Design feature in action use this link:
+To see the Dynamic Design feature in action use these links: